Discover Copenhagen : Musics and Scenes (Dance / Theater)

 Unlike its Swedish neighbor, Denmark has not produced any lasting international stars in either rock or pop, despite a very active current scene (with MØ or Oh Land as figureheads).
 Among the pioneers, the psychedelic folk-rock band Steppeulvene (The Coyotes), who appeared in 1967 with their album Hip, is clearly the first icon of Danish pop culture.
 Also worth mentioning is Savage Rose with singer Annisette Hansen, a band formed in 1958 and still active today.
 In the 1970s, it was Gasolin', a rock band from the Christianshavn district, who made the headlines, and their album Midt om Natten (1983) still holds the best-selling record.
 The era also saw the emergence of singer-songwriters, the best-known of whom were Sebastian (b.
 1949) and Anne Linet (b.
 1953).

-Subsequently, the Pretty Maids group, formed in 1981, enjoyed some international success, but nothing compared to Aqua and the worldwide success of its Barbie Girl in 1998: over 28 million records sold worldwide before the group disappeared in 2001, swept away by the end of boy bands and bubblegum dance.
+Subsequently, the Pretty Maids group, formed in 1981, enjoyed a few international successes, but nothing compared to Aqua and the worldwide success of its "Barbie Girl" in 1998: over 28 million records sold worldwide before the group disappeared in 2001, swept away by the end of boy bands and bubblegum dance.
 Today, Danish pop, often very noble and well produced, is particularly appreciated around the world.
 A scene ruled by women, where we come across the dark folk jewels of Agnes Obel, the electro-pop of Oh Land, of which Elton John is a fan (no less), or the hit machine that is MØ.

-A city with a penchant for electronica, Copenhagen is also home to Posh Isolation, a chic house of electro, new wave and avant-garde.
-This label is also linked to the great figure of the local underground, Elias Bender Rønnenfelt, considered the Danish Nick Cave and leader of the punk rock band Iceage.
+As the city is very much into electronics, let's also mention a pure product of Copenhagen, the Posh Isolation label, a very chic house of electro, new wave and avant-garde.
+This label is linked to the great figure of the localunderground, Elias Bender Rønnenfelt, considered the Danish Nick Cave and leader of the punk rock band Iceage.
 Artists to listen to with your eyes closed.
-Also worth mentioning is the indie synth-pop of duo First Hate, whose track Girls in the Club has had fans dancing all the way to Paris, where they regularly take over small venues.
+Finally, let's not forget the indie synth-pop of duo First Hate, whose track "Girls in the Club" has had fans dancing all the way to Paris, where they regularly take over small venues.

 Scenes to know

 Copenhagen is a city for music lovers of all kinds.
 There are numerous addresses to suit a wide range of tastes.
 Among them, the Børneteater is one to watch out for.
 The smallest venue in Christiania, but also the most underground, it programs excellent hip-hop, rock and electro concerts.
 The same goes for Spillestedet Stengade in the trendy Nørrebro district.
-On the more electronic side, there are two very popular addresses: the designer Vega, housed in a former trade union headquarters, and Rust, dedicated́ to "clubaholics", still one of the best clubs in the district (Nørrebro), if not the city.
+On the more electronic side, there are two very popular addresses: the designer Vega, housed in a former trade union headquarters, and Rust, dedicated to clubaholics, still one of the best clubs in the district (Nørrebro), if not in the city.